JunkyByte/Cloud-Basic-2023/Tutorials/VirtualMachine/UTM/README.md

 ```
 $ sudo netplan apply
 ```

-We change the hostname to empty:
+Change the hostname to a new index to remember each machine:
 ```
 $ sudo vim /etc/hostname

+cluster02
 ```

 Set the proper dns server (assigned with dhcp):